 Cleaning with the right tools can make all the difference.
 Using a vacuum with a HEPA or HEPA-Type filter can limit the amount of dust that escapes back into the air while you’re cleaning.
 By vacuuming your space 2 or 3 times a week, you can easily remove dust and prevent it from recirculating in your home again.

 For a stylish, effortless solution to dust, consider an air purifier.
-An air purifier with an H13 True HEPA filter captures at least 99.97% of airborne particles 0.3 microns in size.
 Just by using an air purifier in your home, you can easily remove microscopic dust particles floating in your air without even breaking a sweat.

 Dust can be difficult to conquer, but here at Levoit, we've got high-performance tools to help you keep it under control.
 From air purifiers that provide real-time air quality updates to vacuums that automatically adjust suction power, we provide intuitive, stylish home wellness solutions to fit your individual needs.
-Visit our website at www.levoit.com to learn more about our products.
+Learn more about our air purifiers at www.levoit.com.